-In a recent posting on “IoT is Here: Where do Service Providers Stand in the Age of IoT?“, Ajmal Khan Adam Sharif from Huawei Technologies pointed out a good comment when he was referring to a comment made by the CEO of one the biggest telco in Malaysia:
+In a recent posting on “IoT is Here: Where do Service Providers Stand in the Age of IoT?“, Ajmal Khan Adam Sharif from Huawei Technologies pointed out a good comment when he was referring to a comment made by the CEO of one of the biggest telco in Malaysia:

 “This is echoed with many other operators’ thinking that I have met and engaged in the region.
 Most operators still see their role as pipe provider only as they can’t see the endgame of IoT and how the operators will add value.”
 Ajmal commented.

 Most incumbent telcos who have been operating in the cellular space have similar challenges and views.
 And they are probably right.
-Here’re my thoughts why I think most operators view IOT or M2M skeptically:
+Here’re my thoughts on why I think most operators view IOT or M2M skeptically: